jonnonz1/nz-statute-book/acts/public/2003/racing-act-2003.md

 **Financial provisions and accountability**

 ### 13 Accounts and audit
-(1) The Board must, as soon as practicable after the end of each racing year,- (a) prepare financial statements for that year; and (b) have those financial statements audited by a chartered accountant (within the meaning of section 19 of the Institute of Chartered Accountants of New Zealand Act 1996).
+(1) The Board must, as soon as practicable after the end of each racing year,— (a) prepare financial statements for that year; and (b) have those financial statements audited by a chartered accountant (within the meaning of section 19 of the Institute of Chartered Accountants of New Zealand Act 1996).
-(2) The financial statements of the Board for a racing year must be prepared in accordance with generally accepted accounting practice and must include-
+(2) The financial statements of the Board for a racing year must be prepared in accordance with generally accepted accounting practice and must include—
   (a) a statement of financial position at the balance date; and (b) a statement of financial performance for the year; and (c) a statement of cash flows for the year; and